Is It Better To Rent or Buy A House?

 Owning a home can give homeowners a sense of freedom they wouldn’t get from renting.
 Homeowners can make the renovations and DIY projects they want without receiving approval from a landlord or being willing to “change it back” when they move out.

-Owning a home also creates equity, which builds naturally as the homeowner pays off their mortgage.
-It also happens through real estate appreciation–when the home gains value over time.
-The longer you stay in the home, the more likely you can grow wealth through appreciation.
-This asset increases the homeowner’s overall financial wealth and health.
+Owning a home also creates equity, which builds naturally as the homeowner makes their monthly mortgage payments.
+Equity also happens through real estate appreciation–when the home gains value over time.
+The longer you stay in the home, the more likely you are to grow wealth through appreciation.
+This equity over time increases the homeowner’s overall financial wealth and health.
+Real estate usually performs better than the stock market in terms of long-term gains.

 Homeowners also receive tax benefits because the interest on a home mortgage is tax deductible.
-Property taxes and other expenses may also be deductible.
+Property taxes and other home maintenance expenses may also be eligible for tax deductions.

 Being a homeowner also adds stability to your life.
 There are no worries about the landlord deciding to raise the rent or possibly selling the home.
 The home is yours as long as you continue making timely payments on the mortgage until it is paid off.
-Taxes and insurance do increase over time, but there’s advance notice.
+With a fixed-rate mortgage, your monthly payment is locked in for the life of the loan.
+Property taxes and homeowners insurance costs do increase over time, but there’s advance notice.
 For insurance, you can shop around.

-If you do get into a financial pickle, it’s possible to use a home equity loan and tap into the home’s value.
-This can help fund home renovations, start a small business, or covering other unexpected expenses.
+If you get into a financial pickle, it’s possible to use a home equity loan and tap into the home’s value.
+This can help fund home renovations, start a small business, or cover other unexpected expenses.

-For someone trying to decide between buying and renting, one of the most significant disadvantages they are considering with buying is the home’s upkeep.
+For someone trying to decide between buying and renting, one of the most significant disadvantages is the home’s upkeep.
 When someone purchases a home, they don’t have a landlord to go to when something stops working and needs to be replaced.
-These costs fall directly on the homeowner’s shoulders.
-It can be a significant financial responsibility when looking at the cost of an HVAC system or a roof.
-This is one of the biggest reasons people prefer renting or owning a condo.
+The cost of maintenance falls directly on the homeowner’s shoulders.
+The cost of an HVAC system or a new roof can be a significant financial responsibility.
+Then there are the common home maintenance tasks, like mowing the lawn and cleaning the gutters.
+The constant upkeep is one of the biggest reasons people prefer renting or owning a condo.

-Additionally, purchasing a home has more “startup costs” than renting.
-A home buyer needs to have a down payment, the first two or three months of their mortgage, and the closing costs payment, all before the sale is finalized.
+Additionally, purchasing a home has more initial purchase costs than renting.
+A home buyer needs to have a down payment, the first two or three months of their mortgage payment, and the closing costs payment, all before the sale is finalized.
 Factor in a down payment of up to 20% of the purchase price plus 2-3% for closing costs, and this adds up to a lot of money out of pocket upfront.
-It can make buying a home inaccessible to people who haven’t been able to save.
+It can make buying a home inaccessible to people who haven’t been able to save the funds.

-You’ll also be on the hook for property taxes every year.
-These increase over time and cover the cost of local government services and schools.
-Tax burdens vary between counties, municipalities, and taxing districts.
+You’ll also be responsible for property taxes every year.
+These taxes increase over time and cover the cost of local government services and schools.
+Tax rates vary between counties, municipalities, and taxing districts.

 If you do need to move, the process takes much longer than ending a rental contract.
-Each real estate market is different, but selling the home involves finding a listing agent, preparing it for sale, then marketing and waiting for the right buyer.
-Closing can take three weeks or longer if the buyer requires financing.
+Each housing market is different, but selling a home involves finding a real estate agent, preparing it for sale, then marketing and waiting for the right buyer.
+How long that takes depends on multiple variables, from the price point, local buyer pool, and local real estate market.
+Then, the actual closing can take three weeks or longer if the buyer requires financing.
 For perspective, the national median days on the market in December 2023 was 61, or about two months.

 Advantages of Renting a Home

-Renting a home can be a great first step to eventually buying a home.
-When someone isn’t sure if they want to purchase a home, renting one can be a much safer way to get a feel for what owning a home is like.
+Renting a home can be a great first step to eventually buying one.
+When someone isn’t sure if they want to purchase a home, renting one can be a much safer way to get a feel for what owning one is like.
 Plus, it’s much easier to wait for the rent contract to end and move out than it is to buy and sell a home.
+Usually, you only have to give one month’s notice before you move out once you’ve met your lease terms.

-The landlord also maintains responsibility for the main capital expenses.
+Another benefit of renting is less upkeep falls on the tenant.
+The landlord maintains responsibility for the main capital expenses and maintenance costs.
 So if the water heater dies or there’s a slab leak, it’s on the landlord’s tab.
+They take care of house painting or pest control services.

 Disadvantages of Renting a Home